 Betta is originated from Thailand, they inhabit in rice paddies, slow-moving streams with shady places with plenty of hiding spots.
 This is the reason you need to set up a betta tank properly.

 Betta love to swim in a tank that contains caves to hide in.
-And plants that provide a plenty of shady areas.
+And plants that provide plenty of shady areas.
 Also, they enjoy lounging in leaves and it is a comfortable place for them to hide and sleep.

 Live plants are always good because it helps to clean the water as well as it will also provide your betta with a natural environment.